BrunoAdul/resume/README.md

 ## Initial commit - Basic HTML structure for resume

 Created the foundation of the resume website with basic HTML structure.
 Implemented a simple layout with sections for personal information, education, and work experience.

+## Final polish and future-proofing

+Applied final polish and future-proofing measures.
+Updated dependencies, improved documentation, and ensured compatibility with the latest web standards.